OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Method

-The background generator $G_{bg}$ receives the background vector $\ve_{bg}$ and $\vz$ and produces a background image $I_{bg}$.
-The foreground generator $G_{fg}$, receives the parent vector $\ve_p$, child vector $\ve_c$ and the same $\vz$ used in the background generation and produces a foreground image $I_{fg}$ and a foreground mask $I_m$.
-The generator is optimized such that all foreground images with the same $\ve_p$ will have the same object shape and all images with the same $\ve_c$ will have a similar object appearance.
-The latent vector $\vz$ is implicitly conditioned to represent all non-categorical information, such as pose, orientation, size, etc. It is used in both the background and foreground generation, so that the images produced by both networks will merge into a coherent image.
+The background generator $G_{bg}$ receives the background vector $v_{bg}$ and noise $z$ and produces a background image $I_{bg}$.
+The foreground generator $G_{fg}$ receives the parent vector $e_p$, child vector $e_c$ and the same $z$ used in the background generation and produces a foreground image $I_{fg}$ and a foreground mask $I_m$.
+The generator is optimized such that all foreground images with the same $e_p$ will have the same object shape and all images with the same $e_c$ will have a similar object appearance.
+The latent vector $z$ is implicitly conditioned to represent all non-categorical information, such as pose, orientation, size, etc. It is used in both the background and foreground generation, so that the images produced by both networks will merge into a coherent image.
+Each generator is a composition of sub-modules applied back to back, with intermediate pre-images ($A_{bg},A_{fg}$):

-The generators start by converting the one-hot vectors into code vectors, using a single fully connected layer, in other words, look up tables (LUT).
-Such an embedding is often used when working with categorical values.

-The generators are then applied to produce the background image $I_{bg}$, the foreground image $I_{fg}$ and the mixing mask $I_m$.
-Each generator is a composition of sub modules applied back to back: